notlmn/copy-as-markdown/readme.md

 1. `clipboardWrite`: to be able to write data to clipboard (we still can’t read from your clipboard).

+## Credits

+Inspired by [this tweet](https://twitter.com/NicoloRibaudo/status/1143521181196345346) from [@nicolo-ribaudo](https://github.com/nicolo-ribaudo), and publishing made possible by [@yakov116](https://github.com/yakov116).

 ## Similar

-- [browser-extension-template][https://github.com/notlmn/browser-extension-template] - Barebones boilerplate with webpack, options handler and auto-publishing.
+- [browser-extension-template](https://github.com/notlmn/browser-extension-template) - Barebones boilerplate with webpack, options handler and auto-publishing.

 ## License